Structural and magnetic properties of Fe-Co-C alloys with tetragonal deformation: a first-principle study: Results and Discussion

 Figure~\ref{fig-mae-mom-enthalpy-vs-x}(c)~presents MAE \textit{versus} $x$ for all configurations, as well as thermodynamical averages according to Eq.~\ref{eqn-averaging} and assuming $T$~=~300~K for each Co concentration.
-To provide an approximate scale in \mjmqb{}, we assume a uniform, average cell volume of 186~\AA$^3$ across all Co concentrations and TM atoms configurations.
-Vertical histograms are scaled to fit the width between points and represent the data spread.
-There is apparently unimodal distribution of all MAE results for the whole $x$ range among all configurations.
-A bimodal distribution can be observed closer for the lowest energy configurations results, with MAE values being either very high or near zero.
-We can observe that MAE varies hugely between configurations, with the absolute maximum for 7 Co atoms in the 16 TM-atom supercell.
+We provide an approximate MAE scale~\footnote{To provide an approximate scale in \mjmqb{}, we assume a uniform, average cell volume of 189~\AA$^3$ across all Co concentrations and TM atoms configurations.
+The approximate scale can yield values with uncertainty up to 1.5\% for the bct region} in \mjmqb{}.
+Vertical histograms are scaled to fit the width between points and represent the data spread (i.e. represent the probability distribution).
+There is apparently an unimodal distribution of all MAE results for the whole $x$ range among all configurations.
+A bimodal distribution can be observed in the results obtained for the lowest energy configurations, with MAE values being either very high or near zero.
+We observe that MAE varies hugely between configurations, with the absolute maximum for 7 Co atoms in the 16 TM-atom supercell.
 With more than 11 Co atoms in the system, we observe a rapid decrease and change in the sign of MAE, associated with the phase transition.
 The high difference in MAE between individual configurations is consistent with similar results for ordering towards L1$_0$ phase in equiatomic FeNi obtained by Izardar, Ederer, and Si.
 Though we focus on qualitative trends with low convergence criteria for each data point, they conducted a full convergence for several dozen structures~\cite{izardar_impact_2022,si_effect_2022}.